shivshankardayal/Kunjika/README.md

 from document based database.
 So one query for question, one for user and one for tag and it is done.

-It is almost done.
-Few features are remaining then I will release the alpha.
+Release 0.1 alpha is done.
+Please test while I am fixing bugs and working on new features.

-I am working on documentation which you can read at http://libreprogramming.org/docs/kunjika/ but it is not put there yet.
-Please wait for my notification.
+I am working on documentation which you can read at http://libreprogramming.org/docs/kunjika/ The documentation covers installation and configuration as of now.
+Code documentation is yet to be put there.